Companion Planting With Basil

 If you're tempted to toss a handful of fertilizer at your basil plant in hopes of creating a full, healthy plant, stop and think first.
 You may be doing more harm than good.
 Want to know more?
 Read this article to get additional info.

-Although basil is usually easy to get along with, it can develop droopy leaves that can ultimately shorten the life of the plant.
-Read this article to learn more about why your basil is starting to wilt and what can be done about it.
+Although basil is usually easy to get along with, it can develop droopy leaves.
+Click here to learn why your basil is wilting and what can be done about it.

 Arguably one of the most popular herbs, basil is a tender annual herb native to the southern regions of Europe and Asia.
 Since this is critical when growing basil, you may wonder "does basil like cold weather?"
 Click here to find out.